 - Monitoring of the Youth Offending Service Performance and Youth Justice Plan.
 Decreases in First Time Entrants to the Youth Justice were reported, alongside increases in the number of young people reoffending and frequency rates of re-offending.
-Additional information was provided to the Scrutiny Committee that provided an insight into the complex needs of young people within the Youth Justice System and the range of interventions provided by the Youth Offending Service and its partners to try and address the underlying causes of offending. - The Committee continued to monitor the final stages of the Welsh Housing Quality Standard (WHQS) Improvement Works for Council housing stock, which had been operational since September 2012, with particular focus on the financial risks of such a high profile works programme.
-The Committee considered reasons for delays, evaluated satisfaction levels and looked at how the Council ensured that the necessary standards of work were met to achieve full compliance before 2020, as specified within the Wales Housing Act. - Committee continued to monitor Housing Solutions offered by the Vale of Glamorgan Council and partnership organisations, including Llamau, to ensure that all residents had access to the help and support that they needed to live in decent and affordable homes. - The Councils Tenant Engagement Strategy is the Housing Services most important delivery document.
+Additional information was provided to the Scrutiny Committee that provided an insight into the complex needs of young people within the Youth Justice System and the range of interventions provided by the Youth Offending Service and its partners to try and address the underlying causes of offending. - Committee continued to monitor Housing Solutions offered by the Vale of Glamorgan Council and partnership organisations, including Llamau, to ensure that all residents had access to the help and support that they needed to live in decent and affordable homes. - The Councils Tenant Engagement Strategy is the Housing Services most important delivery document.
 Participation is a two way process involving sharing of information and ideas, where tenants are able to influence decisions and take part in what is happening.
 Scrutiny together with the assistance of the 4 tenant representatives who sit on the Homes and Safe Communities committee were able to challenge, shape and refocus the draft Strategy.
 Members/Representatives suggested and agreed to improved communication between tenants and members via Tenant working groups, greater use of digital technology, and links with the Vale of Glamorgan Youth Forum.